 ECS Mandates include an account number, branch address, and other account details.

-ECS users can set a maximum amount that can be deducted from their account.
+ECS users can set a maximum amount that can be deducted from their accounts.

 As per the Reserve Bank of India- Both ECS Credit and ECS Debit have many advantages to the beneficiary, Institutions, and banking system.